-General and administrative expenses primarily consist of fixed overhead expenses associated with our operations, such as information technology, telecommunications, rent, insurance, professional services, non-income taxes, facilities maintenance and other similar types of operating expenses.
+General and administrative expenses primarily consist of fixed overhead expenses associated with our operations, such as information technology, telecommunications, rent, insurance, professional services, non-income or indirect taxes, facilities maintenance and other similar types of operating expenses.
 A portion of these expenses relate to our Company-operated stores; however, the majority relate to the overall business and compliance requirements of a regulated publicly traded financial services company.
 Selling expenses include expenses such as advertising and promotion, provision for credit losses and expenses associated with increasing our network of agents.
-These expenses are expected to continue to increase at a slower pace than the increase in our revenues.